Averøya

-Averøya is an island in the municipality of Averøy in Møre og Romsdal county, Norway.
-It is located north of the Romsdal peninsula surrounded by the Kornstadfjord on the west and the Kvernesfjord on the south and east.
-The main villages on the 161 km2 island include Bruhagen, Kvernes, Kornstad, Kårvåg, Langøy, and Bremsnes.
+Averøya is an island in Averøy Municipality in Møre og Romsdal county, Norway.
+It is located north of the Romsdal peninsula surrounded by the Kornstadfjorden on the west and the Kvernesfjorden on the south and east, and the Bremsnesfjorden on the northeast.
+The main villages on the 161 km2 island include Bruhagen, Kvernes, Kornstad, Kårvåg, Langøyneset, and Bremsnes.
+The island has a population (2023) of 5,872.

 The island is connected to the mainland by the Atlanterhavsveien road, and it is connected to Kristiansund via the Atlantic Ocean Tunnel.

+History

+Historically, the island was divided between Kvernes Municipality, Kornstad Municipality, and Bremsnes Municipality until 1964 when it became part of the newly-created Averøy Municipality.

 In popular culture

 Norwegian comedy duo Ylvis made a music video about the island's need for an information sign.
 The video was recorded with a number of other Norwegian celebrities, (satirically) saying they are trying to raise money for a sign.